Driving learning outcomes through intrinsic motivation

-Classcraft's motivational approach is based firmly on Self-Determination Theory, a well-researched psychological framework to explain what drives individuals to engage in specific activities.
-By fulfiling players' needs for exercising control, developing competency and experiencing relatedness, games are effective external systems to foster intrinsic motivation.
-In other words, games are great at making you want to play them.
+Classcraft’s motivational approach is firmly rooted with the Self-Determination Theory, a well-researched psychological framework.
+By fulfilling players’ needs for exercising control, developing competency, and experiencing relatedness, external systems like gaming are significant pathways to foster intrinsic motivation.

-By enabling educators to use common gaming mechanics in their instruction, Classcraft helps their students see meaning in school and develop the competencies to become better learners.
-Classcraft's features are all connected to developing different facets of intrinsic motivation and as such, are extremely effective at driving engagement.
-In fact, one study by UNC Charlotte showed student participation in online classes increasing from 53% to 97% .
+By enabling educators to use familiar gaming mechanics in their instruction, Classcraft helps students see meaning in school and develop the competencies to become better learners.
+Classcraft’s features are all connected to developing different facets of intrinsic motivation and are highly effective at driving engagement.
+One study by UNC Charlotte showed student participation in online classes.

 Games promote equity